-In the commercial portfolio, risk concentrations are evaluated regularly on both an aggregate portfolio level and on an individual customer basis.
+In the commercial portfolio, risk concentrations are evaluated regularly on both an aggregate portfolio level and on an individual client basis.
 The Company manages its commercial exposure through portfolio targets, limits, and transactional risk acceptance criteria as well as other techniques, including but not limited to, loan syndications/participations, loan sales, collateral, structure, covenants, and other risk-reduction techniques.
 The accompanying disclosures are presented net of participations sold.
-In the fourth quarter of 2021, the Company reclassified the lease financing portfolio to the commercial and industrial portfolio.